dangetirk/csp_dbt_test_gen/README.md

 pip install pyyaml

-4. Save the Python script provided in your question to a file, e.g., `generate_dbt_tests.py`.
+4. Save the Python script provided in your question to a file, e.g., python source_test.py.

 5. You can now run the script using Python: